 To Be Ashamed Of God Is To Judge God

-God is real.
-He is the creator of everything, and He is the creator of you.
+God is real; He is the creator of everything, and He is the creator of you.
 God is also good.
-But he is not good according to man’s judgement of what is good.
-He is good according to His own standard.
-And part of God’s goodness is His justice.
+But He’s not good according to Man’s ideas of what good is, rather, He’s good according to His own standard.
+One aspect of that standard is justice.
 He judges all things rightly and is just and good in His judgments.
-It is in light of this judgment that we, His creation, find ourselves in an overwhelming predicament, for we are not good when measured against His standards.
-God’s justice, then, rightly condemns us because we all have broken His law.
+It is in light of this judgment that we, His creation, find ourselves in an overwhelming predicament, for we are not good when measured against His holy standard.
+God’s justice, then, rightly condemns us because we have all broken His law.
 But there is good news!
-God loved this world in such a way that we do not have to abide in His wrath.
-He sent His son to pay the price for our sin.
+God loved this world in such a way that we don’t have to abide in His wrath.
+He sent His Son to pay the price for our sin.
 That, dear children, is the best news you will ever hear.
 It is the good news; it is the Gospel.

-Yet, here is the problem for sinful man, even in light of God’s Gospel.
-I will let the Bible speak, for I do not want you to think it is me saying this:
+Yet, here’s the problem for sinful Man, even in light of the gospel.
+I will let the Bible speak to this, for I don’t want you to think it is me saying it:

 What shall we say then?
 Is there injustice on God’s part?
 By no means!
 For he says to Moses, “I will have mercy on whom I have mercy, and I will have compassion on whom I have compassion.”
 So then it [salvation] depends not on human will or exertion, but on God, who has mercy.
 (Rm 9:15-16)

-This is, in my own opinion, is one of the most difficult passages in the Bible.
+This is, in my own opinion, one of the most difficult passages in the Bible.
 But what good is my opinion?
 Am I in a position to judge God?
 Of course not!
-And if I were to judge God, by whose standard would I measure Him against?
+And if I were to judge God, against whose standard would I measure him?
 My own?
 Should I be ashamed to serve a God who has mercy on some and not others when I am guilty myself of not having mercy on everyone?
 No!
-On the contrary, I have but one question that matters more than any other.
-Does He in fact have mercy on me?
-Like the old Hymn, which was sung as a prayer, says: “Just as I am, without one plea, but that thy blood was shed for me…” But the writer understood that there was more, and that “more” is of the utmost importance to all of us.
-So he adds to his one plea another: “…and that Thy bidest me come to thee..”
-This is the question that you ought to be asking also, and pleading to God that He grant to you His mercy so that you may come to Him.
+On the contrary, I have but one question that matters more than any other, and that is, does God have mercy on me?

 So here is the objection that causes many Christians to be ashamed of their God.
 It normally goes something like this: “It doesn’t seem right that God would choose some and not others.”
-I think Paul answers the question in the same chapter, Romans 9, albeit not an answer that is very satisfying.
-He answers the question with another question, “But who are you, O man, to answer back to God?
-Will what is molded say to its molder, “Why have you made me like this?”
-But, while probably millions of pages have been written in attempts to answer this very old question, the only point I want to get across to you now is to not ever be ashamed of your God for not having mercy on some, for to be ashamed of your God you must first judge your God… and that will never do.
-God is our creator.
-He can do with us as He pleases, as Paul so painfully points out, and in the end He will still be good, just and holy according to the only standard that matters, His.
+Paul responds to that objection in the same chapter, albeit it’s not a very satisfying response.
+He answers with a question: “But who are you, O man, to answer back to God?
+Will what is molded say to its molder, ‘Why have you made me like this?’”

-I believe that both of you are born again.
-But so many children in this day get caught up in this world.
-Troubles come, temptations, disappointments, and so on come and they fall away.
-The cares of this world and the deceitfulness of wealth can choke out your faith.
-And many young people abandon their parent’s faith when they are older.
-I pray that you would grasp that, no greater love is there than the laying down of one’s life for another.
-I pray for you daily that God would bid you come.
-I pray that God would grow you up into people who are according to the Spirit, and not the flesh.
-I pray that you both would become mighty warriors in God’s army, and that you would not be lost to God’s wrath.
-I pray that He would overcome my failures and weaknesses as a mere man, and direct your eyes and your minds to Himself.
+I pray that you would grasp that no greater love is there than the laying down of one’s life for another.
+I pray for you that God would bid you come.
+I pray that God would grow you up into people who are according to the Spirit and not the flesh.
+I pray that you both would become mighty warriors in God’s army and that you would not be lost to God’s wrath.
+I pray that He would overcome my failures and weaknesses as a mere man, and direct your eyes and your minds to himself.
 It is my number one prayer for you.
-And again I pray that God would grant me this one desire, Amen.
+And again I pray that God would grant me this one desire.
+Amen.